 Develop a Powerful Content Marketing Strategy

 Contact Stratabeat if you’re ready for a powerful content marketing strategy that drives more conversions.
 Let’s Talk!

 Shoot Video Like the Sharks

 With video, there’s a specific strategy that works like a charm for producing a significant volume of content with minimal effort.
 The idea is to shoot video for an entire morning (or afternoon).
-Break it into a series of 1- or 2-minute shots each.
+Break it into a series of 1- to 3-minute shots each.
 You can then generate enough video for months to come.
 The idea is to make a concerted effort in a limited amount of time, producing outsized volumes of content.
-(This is essentially how Shark Tank shoots their season of episodes.)
+(This is essentially how Shark Tank shoots an entire season of episodes.)

 You then have video that can be the centerpiece of multiple blog posts.
 You can also add videos as a supplementary value-add to certain posts.
 Plus, you can enhance your social media channels with video snippets.

 For example, for a series of videos for the biotech firm FerGene, Stratabeat scheduled one video shoot but plotted out a handful of different videos for production.
 This enabled us to feed FerGene’s LinkedIn account repeatedly with fresh, new video content.
 The result?
 Over 25,000 video views in under three months!

 If your idea warrants it, develop it into multiple formats.

 For example, start with a blog post.
 Someone who reads your post is obviously interested in the topic, and so it’s probable that they would want a deeper-dive into the subject matter and would download a related, more in-depth guide as a next step.
 Stratabeat has used this technique to great success with our Blogging Playbook and Branding Playbook.